I Ching Oracle Result: Transformation from Hexagram 13 with Changing Lines 1, 2, 3 to Hexagram 6

 (Tiān huǒ tóng rén.
 Jūn zǐ yǐ lèi zú biàn wù.)

-"Heaven above, fire below: this is union with people.
+"Heaven and fire move together: union of people.
 The superior person distinguishes kinds and groups things according to their nature."

 Fire illuminates upward toward heaven, making what is shared visible.
 Union is formed through clarity, not through confusion or sameness.